Why we are engaging with Wheatley Housing Group (WHG)

 - the financial projections consisting of statement of comprehensive income, statement of financial position and statement of cash flow complete with assumptions and explanatory narrative; and

-- send us an update on its development plans by 31 October 2022.
-This will include details of the scale and tenure mix, timescales for delivery and any material delays or changes to the programme;
+- meet with us three times and send us an update prior to our meetings.
+The updates should include progress with delivery of its development plans.
+This will include its latest report to the governing body/appropriate committee about development and details of the scale and tenure mix, timescales for delivery and any material delays or changes to the programme; and

 What we will do

-- review the minutes of the Board and audit committee meetings and engage as necessary;
+- review the minutes of the Board and audit committee meetings and liaise as necessary;

-- review the business plans, financial projections and supporting information;
+- review the business plans, financial projections and supporting information including the development updates;

-- meet with WHG’s senior staff quarterly to discuss the business plan, the financial information and any risks to the organisation;
+- meet with WHG’s senior staff three times to discuss the business plans, the financial information and any risks to the organisation;

 - Annual Assurance Statement;